openharmony/docs/en/device-dev/subsystems/subsys-boot-ref.md

 ## Directory Structure<a name="section3523121414020"></a>

-The following table describes the directory structure of the startup subsystem.
+The following table describes the directory structure of the Startup subsystem.

 **Table  1**  Directory Structure